Parts of IMAGE framework

-There is structural and methodological uncertainty (incomplete knowledge of relationships) in many parts of the IMAGE framework, for instance the impact of climate change on crop yields, and local climate change.
+There is structural and methodological uncertainty (incomplete knowledge of relationships) in many parts of the IMAGE framework, for instance, the impact of climate change on crop yields and local climate change.
 This uncertainty can be addressed to some extent by alternative model formulations, such as for crop growth/natural vegetation, carbon cycle, land-use allocation, climate change (via climate sensitivity and temperature/precipitation patterns).
-Structural uncertainty can also be addressed in model inter-comparison studies and other multi-model studies to compare IMAGE results with the range of outcomes from other models and with results for ranges found in literature, and to provide information on model functioning (see Applications.
+Structural uncertainty can also be addressed in model inter-comparison studies and other multi-model studies to compare IMAGE results with the range of outcomes from other models and results for ranges found in literature and provide information on model functioning (see Applications.
 The overall model uncertainty arising from uncertain processes and data can be assessed in systematic sensitivity analyses.
 This has been done, for example, on the CO2 fertilisation factor in crop and natural vegetation growth (Brinkman et al., 2005) and for many parameters of the energy model TIMER (Van Vuuren, 2007).

 Uncertainty in future scenario drivers